-Level of Use corresponds to the first half of the Wind Energy Act's fifth criterion, "the extent. nature and duration... of public uses."
-The discussion recognizes that such information is difficult to come by, and indicates that anecdotal information is acceptable.
+Level of Use corresponds to the first half of the Wind Energy Act's fifth criterion, "the extent, nature and duration... of public uses."
+It recognizes that such information is difficult to come by, and indicates that anecdotal information is acceptable.

 View Expectations is understood to mean the expectations concerning scenic quality that must be met for a satisfactory recreation experience by people engaged in the predominant types of recreation use of the resources considered.
 I believe that this is the intent of the Wind Energy Act's third criterion.
-16

 Proximity/Distance Zones seems to apply the concept as described by the US Forest Service to individual turbines.
 While the Wind Energy Act does mention distance, the reason for this concern is stated to be with the "scope and scale of the potential effect on views of the generation facilities."
 It is whether people experience individual turbines and all the visible turbines collectively as dominating the view (i.e., their scope and scale in the view).
-The inflexible application of a tool originally designed primarily to describe impacts of forest management activities on public lands seems inappropriate here.
+This rather inflexible application of a tool designed to describe impacts to forests seems inappropriate here.
 A new approach needs to be developed that captures our experience of grid-scale wind energy projects.